Detection of nonacute arsenic exposure in hair specimens

 Specimen Volume: 0.2 g

-Collection Instructions: Prepare and transport specimen per the instructions in the kit or see Collecting Hair and Nails for Metals Testing in Special Instructions.
+Collection Instructions: Prepare and transport specimen per the instructions in the kit or see Collecting Hair and Nails for Metals Testing.

 Additional Information: If known, indicate source of hair (axillary, head, or pubic).